-Carol Huckaby has a Master's degree in Community Psychology from the University of New Haven and a Master's in Women's Studies from Southern Connecticut State University.
-She is currently a part-time psychology/human services professor at Albertus Magnus College in New Haven, CT, and has over thirty-five years' experience training organizations and non-profit agencies in a variety of topics.
-Her areas of interest are the effects of trauma, race, gender and class for marginalized women.
-Past positions include statewide Director of Programs for the CT Council of Family Service Agencies and Director of Education and Training for the CT Women's Consortium.
+Carol Huckaby has a master’s degree in community psychology from the University of New Haven and a Master's in Women's Studies from Southern Connecticut State University.
+Carol has over thirty-five years' experience training organizations and non-profit agencies in a variety of topics.
+She currently serves as a part-time psychology/human services professor at Albertus Magnus College in New Haven.
+Her areas of interest include the effects of trauma, race, gender and class for marginalized women.
+Past positions include statewide Director of Programs for the Connecticut Council of Family Service Agencies and Director of Education and Training for the Connecticut Women's Consortium.

 Maria LaSala, Vice-President

-Maria LaSala serves as the Co-Pastor of the First Presbyterian Church of New Haven, and teaches at Yale Divinity School.
-She has long been deeply involved in women's issues and feminist theology, and is an active community leader in this realm.
+Maria LaSala serves as the Co-Pastor of the First Presbyterian Church of New Haven and teaches at Yale Divinity School.
+She has been deeply involved in women's issues and feminist theology for years and maintains her presence as an active community leader in this realm.
 Maria is a past Chair of the Board of Planned Parenthood of Southern New England and currently sits on the Board of RCRC of Connecticut, and on the board of the Connecticut Women's Consortium.
 Maria holds degrees from Barnard College, Union Theological Seminary in the City of New York, and Princeton Theological Seminary.

 Kimberly Selvaggi, Treasurer

-Ms. Kimberly Selvaggi, leads the LISA, Inc. and has 17 years of experience enhancing services for system-involved children, adolescents and families.
-She led state-wide reform efforts to divert status offenders from juvenile court and contributed to the system-wide dissemination of research and evidence-based practices.
-As a 12-year employee of the State of CT Judicial Branch, she developed, implemented and directed the development of gender-responsive, trauma informed programs and services throughout detention, probation, and alternative services.
-Ms. Selvaggi became the Founder and President of TaylorLane Consulting in 2011, where she provided consultation, training, and agency development services to for-profit and non-profit organizations throughout the US and Canada.
-She lives in Middlefield, CT with her husband and children.
+Kimberly Selvaggi has 17 years of experience enhancing services for system-involved children, adolescents and families.
+As an employee of the State of Connecticut Judicial Branch, she developed, implemented, and directed the development of gender-responsive, trauma informed programs and services throughout detention, probation, and alternative services.
+Kimberly founded TaylorLane Consulting in 2011, where she provided consultation, training, and agency development services to for-profit and non-profit organizations throughout the US and Canada.
+She currently leads LISA, Inc and lives in Middlefield, Connecticut with her husband and children.

 Emily Aber, Secretary

-Steve is the Youth and Community Programs Manager at Connecticut Center for Arts & Technology.
-In addition, he is very active in the community; he is on the Youth Advisory Board for Y2Y—an organization addressing the needs of homeless youth, mentors young men from the New Haven Area and is a playwright and screenwriter.
+Steve Driffin is the Youth and Community Programs Manager at Connecticut Center for Arts & Technology.
+In addition, he maintains an active role in his local community.
+Steve serves on the Youth Advisory Board for Y2Y—an organization addressing the needs of homeless youth, mentors young men from the New Haven Area and is a playwright and screenwriter.
 He is the proud father of two daughters, Kendall and Kayla.